 - Travel insurance (highly recommended)

-- Five lunches and one dinner
+- 5 lunches and 1 dinner

-- Personal expenses (phone, laundry, etc.)
+- Personal expenses (souvenirs, laundry, etc.)

 - Darling Harbour optional activities (prices vary)